VeraPatricio/FRApy/docs/source/index.rst

 FRApy: Fitting Resolved Arcs with python
 #########################################

 FRApy is python code that fits gravitational arcs in image plane with analytical modes, such as metallicity gradients and velocity fields, taking into account the lensing distortions.
-This is done in a Bayesian framework, by minimising a log-logarithm likelihood function using an MCMC sampler (`emcee < http://dfm.io/emcee/current/>`_).
+This is done in a Bayesian framework, by maximising a log-logarithm likelihood function using an MCMC sampler (`emcee <http://dfm.io/emcee/current/>`_).

 Intro